 After the police report has been filed and you’ve received immediate medical attention, consult with an experienced Corpus Christi car accident attorney who can explain your options for obtaining compensation for your hit-and-run case.

-Also keep in mind that this uninsured motorist coverage won’t cover your hit-and-run accident if you didn’t report it to police (generally within 24 hours).
+Also, keep in mind that this uninsured motorist coverage won’t cover your hit-and-run accident if you didn’t report it to the police (generally within 24 hours).
 Yet another reason to stay at the scene and speak with responding officers.

 If the police are ultimately unable to locate the hit-and-run driver, you can file a claim with your own insurance company to help cover the costs of your car repairs and medical bills.

 However, uninsured/underinsured motorist coverage does have its dollar limits, so your insurance company will only pay up to a certain amount.
 Also, you may have to pay out-of-pocket (a “deductible”) before your UM/UIM coverage kicks in.